 He completed an MBA at U.C Berkeley in 2006 and went to work for Sony Music in New York, with responsibilities for formulating and driving the label’s U.S digital strategy.
 There, he launched the first direct-to-consumer artist fanclub for Alicia Keys and worked on setting up a new publishing label.
 Returning to London in 2008, he headed up Sony’s digital sales activities across Europe.
 He led the label’s transition from physical to digital, working closely with the likes of iTunes and Spotify.

 With a keen desire to return to the creative side of the industry, Ariel started music supervising with UK ad agencies.
 He completed a music supervision course at Boston’s Berklee College of Music and, in 2014, launched his own agency, synch2it.
 He worked on sourcing and licensing music for numerous commercials including Wilkinson Sword's "Hydro 5 Groomer" ad which was nominated at 2015's Music and Sound Awards for Best Sync.
 He was then approached by Wall to Wall to music supervise their major film production for the BBC, "The Scandalous Lady W", starring Natalie Dormer.
 Initially broadcast in August 2015, Ariel's work was recognised by winning an award for Best Music at 2016 FIPA.
 Other TV shows he's music supervised include ITV's "Jekyll & Hyde", Two Brothers Pictures for the BBC, "One of Us" and "In Plain Sight", from award winning World Productions (Line of Duty, Code of Conduct) and Finlaggan.
-Ariel is the music supervisor for feature film, "Money" released in June 2017, winner of 11 film festival awards and directed by Martin Rosete (Tribeca Film Festival Winner).
+Ariel music supervised feature film, "Money" released in June 2017, winner of 11 film festival awards and directed by Martin Rosete (Tribeca Film Festival Winner).
 Ariel continues to work on select advertising projects which have included Gucci's "In Bloom" 2017 campaign, two short films directed by Elena Petitti di Roreto for Vogue Italia/Ray-Ban and MyTheresa.com, and Sonia Rykiel's Spring Summer 2018 film directed by Zoe Ghertner.
-Ariel's latest TV project is a major BBC drama adaptation of Louisa May Alcott's classic novel "Little Women" produced by Playground, featuring an all-star cast including Angela Lansbury, Emily Watson, and Michael Gambon, and due to air in the U.K, Christmas 2017.
+Ariel's latest TV project was BBC's drama adaptation of Louisa May Alcott's classic novel "Little Women" produced by Playground, featuring an all-star cast including Angela Lansbury, Emily Watson, and Michael Gambon, premiered in the U.K, on 26th December, 2017.